Cap Rate Definition

 As shown above, cap rates and price/earnings multiples are inversely related.
 In other words, as the cap rate goes up, the valuation multiple goes down.

-You might also be trying to find a market-based cap rate using recent sales of comparable properties.
+An investor will use the market cap rate to compare with other available properties for sale.
 In this case, a good cap rate is one that is derived from similar properties in the same location.
 For example, suppose you want to figure out what an office building is worth based on a market-derived cap rate.
 In this case, a good cap rate is one that is derived from recent office building sales in the same market.
 A bad cap rate would be one derived from different property types in different markets.

-The cap rate is a very common and useful ratio in the commercial real estate industry and it can be helpful in several scenarios.
-For example, it can and often is used to quickly size up an acquisition relative to other potential investment properties.
-A 5% cap rate acquisition versus a 10% cap rate acquisition for a similar property in a similar location should immediately tell you that one property has a higher risk premium than the other.
+The cap rate is a ratio used extensively in the commercial real estate industry and it can be beneficial in several ways to making a decision.
+The cap rate is used for a quick assessment during the due diligence period or simply to compare to other properties or to the current bench mark cap rate.
+The cap rate can and be used to access if a interested acquisition is worth to be considered for a future purchase.
+A 4% cap rate acquisition versus a 6% cap rate acquisition for a similar property in a similar location can quickly tell you that one property has a higher risk premium than the other.